 CO.
 No. Upon completion of this course, students will be able to PSO addressed CL CO-1 apply the fundamental concepts of Ordinary Differential Equations and Partial Differential Equations and the basic numerical methods for their resolution.
 2 Ар CO-2 demonstrate accurate and sufficient use of Laplace's equation and their applications in the theory of PDE.
 2,6 Ар CO-3 investigate the behavior of second order partial differential equations.
 1,2 Un CO-4 analyze the Partial Differential Equations using separation of variables techniques.
-6 An CO-5 formulate and solve the differential equations using Laplace Equation.
-2 Un CO-6 extract information from partial derivative models in order to interpret reality.
-6 Cr CO-7 apply partial derivative techniques to predict the behavior of certain phenomena.
-2 Ар CO-8 extract information from partial derivative models in order to interpret reality.
-5 An
+6 An CO-5 solve the differential equations using Laplace Equation.
+2 Ар CO-6 apply partial derivative techniques to predict the behavior of certain phenomena.
+2 Ap